Cheapest electric car in Australia

 - Green Cars

-Electric vehicles are many things - fabulously silent, wonderfully free of exhaust pipes and thus emission free, torque-tastic and thus great fun to drive - but one thing you wouldn’t describe them as is “cheap”.
+Electric vehicles are many things - fabulously silent, wonderfully free of exhaust pipes and thus zero emission, torque-tastic and thus great fun to drive.
+Sadly, one thing you wouldn’t describe them as is “cheap”.

-The car companies that make them, and actually sell them in Australia - Nissan, Renault, Tesla, BMW, Audi, Mercedes-Benz - would probably claim they are at least “affordable”, but when you’re paying as large an amount as $47,490 for a car as small as the Renault Zoe (think Mazda2 size), that’s a big call.
+The car companies that make them, and actually sell them in Australia - Nissan, Renault, Tesla, BMW, Audi, Mercedes-Benz, Hyundai, Jaguar, MG, Mini - would probably call them at least “affordable”, but when you’re paying as much as $49,490 for a car as small as Renault’s Zoe (think Mazda2 size, but more than twice the price), that’s a big call.

-So what are Australia’s cheapest EVs, at present, and will electric vehicles get cheaper, generally speaking, in the future?
-Or, in short, should you buy now - and start saving the planet - or wait a while, until we have those little niceties, like a charging network, and government incentives, that make EVs so popular in enlightened, Nordic countries (in Norway, in 2018, 31.2 per cent of all new vehicles sold were electric, up from just 5 per cent in 2013).
+So what are Australia’s most affordable electric cars, and will electric vehicles get cheaper in the future?
+Or, in short, should you buy now - and start saving the planet - or wait a while, until we have those little niceties, like a larger charging network, and government incentives, the things that help make EVs so popular in enlightened, Nordic countries (EVs made up 54.3 per cent of all new cars sold in the Norway in 2020, a global record, up from a mere one per cent of the overall market a decade ago).

 What is the cheapest electric car in Australia?

-It’s a bit of a moving target this one, so it pays to keep checking, because every new player on the market certainly wants to be able to claim it is the cheap electric car motor on the market.
+When it comes to the cheapest electric car, Australia has some good options.
+It’s a bit of a moving target, though, so it pays to keep checking, because most new players on the market - aside from Tesla - wants to be able to claim it has the cheap electric car motor on the market.

-That puts it ahead of what is now officially the cheapest electric car you can buy today, Hyundai’s Ioniq Electric, which costs $44,990, and will give you a claimed range of 230km.
-Hyundai also has the far trendier looking, and bigger-batteried Kona Electric as part of its electric offering, but it will cost you a heftier $59,990 - a price that does get you a range of 449km.
+Hyundai also has the far trendier looking, and bigger-batteried Kona Electric as part of its electric offering, but it will cost you a heftier $60,740 - a price that does get you a range of 484km.

-It’s a bit of a step up, in both price and style, when, you look at the BMW electric car price.
-The very modern and truly wondrous inside BMW i3 will set you back a shocking $68,400, and that will get you what BMW suggest is a 200km range off every charge, which is still enough to get most people through a week of commuting with just one good charge on the weekend.
+It’s a bit of a step up, in both price and style, when, you look at BMW’s electric car prices.
+The very modern and truly wondrous BMW i3 will set you back a shocking $71,900, and that will get you what BMW suggest is a 300km range off every charge, which is still enough to get most people through a week of commuting with just one good charge on the weekend.

-You’ll also have to wait for the first electric entrants from Audi and Mercedes-Benz, but both of them are very different from the city-sized EVs that have made the running so far.
+You’ll also have to save up for the first electric entrants from Audi and Mercedes-Benz, but both are very different from the city-sized EVs that have made the running so far.

-Actual range vs claimed range tends to be a very variable equation with electric vehicles, but if you drive something as big, heavy and non-aerodynamic as the e-tron hard and fast, or off-road, that range figure is going to shrink very quickly indeed.
+Actual range vs claimed range tends to be a very variable equation with electric vehicles, but if you drive something as big, heavy and luxurious \ as the e-tron hard and fast, that range figure is going to shrink very quickly indeed.

 If the idea of an electric SUV seems outlandish, it shouldn’t, because there’s already one out there on our roads, albeit in small numbers; Jaguar’s I-Pace.

-It offers a claimed real-world range of more than 400km, and is fantastically spacious inside.
+It offers a claimed real-world range of 446km, and is fantastically spacious inside.
 Once again, though, if you push your right foot too hard or too often that range is quickly reduced.

 Will EVs get cheaper?